Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Callback Templates.md

 ### goodNoteHitPre(membersIndex, noteData, noteType, isSustainNote)
 Triggered <ins>before the good note hit calculations</ins>; Has the same parameters as `goodNoteHit`.

+> [!NOTE]
-> **Note**: _`Function_Stop` is able to be used on this callback, but it is currently only used to prevent the HScript version from getting called; Lua version must NOT be returning `Function_Stop` for the HScript version to get called._
+> _`Function_Stop` is able to be used on this callback, but it is currently only used to prevent the HScript version from getting called; Lua version must NOT be returning `Function_Stop` for the HScript version to get called._

 ### opponentNoteHit(membersIndex, noteData, noteType, isSustainNote)
 Triggered if the <ins>opponent hits a note</ins>; Has the same parameters as `goodNoteHit`.

+> [!NOTE]
-> **Note**: _`Function_Stop` is able to be used on this callback, but it is currently only used to prevent the HScript version from getting called; Lua version must NOT be returning `Function_Stop` for the HScript version to get called._
+> _`Function_Stop` is able to be used on this callback, but it is currently only used to prevent the HScript version from getting called; Lua version must NOT be returning `Function_Stop` for the HScript version to get called._

 ### opponentNoteHitPre(membersIndex, noteData, noteType, isSustainNote)
 Triggered <ins>before the opponent note hit calculations</ins>; Has the same parameters as `goodNoteHit`.

+> [!NOTE]
-> **Note**: _`Function_Stop` is able to be used on this callback, but it is currently only used to prevent the HScript version from getting called; Lua version must NOT be returning `Function_Stop` for the HScript version to get called._
+> _`Function_Stop` is able to be used on this callback, but it is currently only used to prevent the HScript version from getting called; Lua version must NOT be returning `Function_Stop` for the HScript version to get called._

 ### onSpawnNote(membersIndex, noteData, noteType, isSustainNote, strumTime)
 Triggered if a <ins>note is spawned</ins>.